hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Using scratch in compute jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When your workflow interacts with the filesystem at high frequency for read-write operations, it is recommended to use the scratch storage which is *local* to the cluster you are computing on.
-The reason is that both GPFS and Lustre filesystems are designed to handle intensive input/output (I/O) operations (where NFS can lag significantly behind in performance).
-Furthermore, these filesystems handle parallel I/O operations (i.e. when multiple processes/threads access the same file at the same time) very well.
-Therefore, it is a good practice to exploit the parallel filesystem for handling parallel and/or intensive I/O patterns, specially for intermediate files (which can be garbaged after the job finishes).

-To facilitate that, the :ref:`Mindwell <mindwell hardware>` cluster comes with its local GPFS scratch filesystem, and the :ref:`Genius <genius hardware>` and :ref:`wICE <wice hardware>` clusters come with their local Lustre scratch filesystem.
-The ``$VSC_SCRATCH`` environment variable points to the local scratch storage on each cluster.
+For workflows requiring frequent read or write operations, it is recommended to use scratch storage (specially for intermediate files).
+Compared to NFS, the GPFS and Lustre filesystems are better designed to handle intensive serial and parallel input/output (IO) operations. :ref:`Genius <genius hardware>` and :ref:`wICE <wice hardware>` share the same (Lustre based) scratch storage, while Mindwell comes with its own (GPFS based) scratch storage.

+On each node, the ``$VSC_SCRATCH`` environment variable will point to the scratch storage associated with the node (GPFS scratch on the Mindwell nodes, Lustre scratch on the nodes of Genius and wICE).

 .. warning::

-   The Lustre and GPFS mounts must not be abused.
-We strongly recommend that compute jobs only use the parallel file system associated with the cluster where the job is running on.
+   It is *crucial* that intensive IO operations in your compute jobs are done on the scratch storage associated with the cluster where the job is running.
    In other words, compute jobs running on Genius and wICE have to use Lustre and jobs running on Mindwell have to use GPFS.
 Compute jobs that do not comply can be cancelled by the system administrators without prior notice.

 .. tip::

-   If your data fit into the local node scratch, that can potentially provide the highest throughput, because of avoiding the network overhead for I/O operations.
-   But, keep in mind that the ``$VSC_SCRATCH_NODE`` is cleaned up as soon as your job ends.
-   Therefore, you have to copy out the results to a more permanent storage location at the end of your job should you need to keep them for a longer time.
+   If you need temporary scratch that does not need to be shared across compute nodes, you may also consider using the local node disks (``$VSC_SCRATCH_NODE``), which has the advantage that no network traffic is involved.
+The content of ``$VSC_SCRATCH_NODE`` is always removed when the job ends and therefore results need to be copied elsewhere if needed.

 Transferring data between Lustre and GPFS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^